-If the amount of the tax credit established by this section exceeds the total state income tax liability, the taxpayer may elect to claim a refund in the amount of 75% of the excess credit in lieu of the ten-year carry forward.
-The election must be made in the year in which the rehabilitated property is placed in service.
-Refunds will be paid in equal installments over a two-year period and shall be made from current collections.
+If the amount of the tax credit established by this section exceeds the total state income tax liability, the taxpayer may elect to claim a rebate in the amount of 75% of the amount that would be eligible to claim as a credit.
+The election must be made in the year in which the rebate is certified.
+The maximum aggregate amount of historic rehabilitation credit and rebates that may be awarded is \$180,000,000.